 - 1/2 cup fresh parsley chopped

 In a large soup pot, melt the butter.

 After the butter has melted, add the beef and brown on all sides over medium heat.

-Add the celery, carrots, and onions and sweat them over medium-low heat.
+Add the celery, carrots, green beans, and onions and sweat them over medium-low heat.
 Do not brown them.

 Add the beef stock and barley.
 Simmer and skim fat from the surface.
 Simmer until the barley is tender, about 20-30 minutes.

 Add the tomatoes and their juice from the can.
 Simmer another 10 minutes.